BlackWhiteYoshi/CircleDI/Readme_md/ConfigurationAndCustomization.md

 There are several properties that can be configured to change the generated code:

 - *InterfaceName*:
-Together with the ServiceProvider an interface based on the provider will be generated and the ServiceProvider implements it.
+Together with the class an interface will be generated based on the class and the class implements it.
 This sets the name/identifier of the generated interface explicitly.
-The default name is "I{classname}".
+The default name is "I\{classname\}".
+An Exception is when the class name is "ServiceProvider", then the default interface name will be "IServiceprovider" and explicitly setting the interface name to "IServiceProvider" is not allowed, otherwise it will collide with [System.IServiceProvider](https://learn.microsoft.com/en-us//dotnet/api/system.iserviceprovider).

 - *CreationTime*:
 Sets when the instantiation of a service happens: at ServiceProvider instantiation (inside the constructor) or lazy (first time used).